Montana/travis-stackhawk-blog-example/09-22-2020-stackhawk.md

 <!--more-->

 I saw StackHawk in action personally, and one of the first things I pondered was, this is a great alternative to say ```docker inspect --format='{{.Config.Image}}' $INSTANCE_ID```.
 I also thought what about doing in-house Docker commands for analysis in advance (at the image level).
-Both are great ideas but as I personally know sometimes can get a little messy.
+Both are great ideas but as I personally know sometimes things can get a little messy.
 Here at Travis CI we like quick, simple and efficient.
 Let's talk about how we would set StackHawk up with Travis CI and see how simple it is.

 ## Getting started